bwolfenberger/Qwizard/README.md

 Quizard is a quiz app to help with learning key concepts for computer science related topics.

-I built this application as part of a three-day sprint with a new technology.
-Due to the short time, I needed to learn in an efficient manner.
+I built this application with a completely new technology which pushed me to learn in an efficient and organized manner.

-Data parsing was also a big emphasis for this project which is why I wanted to use an API with many layers to the data.
+Data parsing was also a big emphasis for this project which is why I wanted to use an API with many layers of data.

 ### Built With